csdms/dakotathon/docs/source/index.rst

-.. csdms-dakota documentation master file, created by sphinx-quickstart on Tue Jun  2 15:50:41 2015.
+.. dakotathon documentation master file, created by sphinx-quickstart on Tue Jun  2 15:50:41 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.